Cornbread Stuffing

 Is it Stuffing or Dressing?

 Some people call this side dish dressing while others call it stuffing.
 The reasoning why is because a stuffing recipe is usually stuffed inside the raw turkey and cooked along with it.
-While dressing is the version of stuffing that is baked outside of a turkey and in a casserole dish.
+While dressing is the version of stuffing that is baked outside of a Thanksgiving turkey and in a casserole dish.

 So technically this is a dressing recipe, but for simplicity and for consistency with my other stuffing recipes, I’ll call this dish, stuffing throughout the post.